obodnikov/rss-ai-curator/README.md

 ┌─────────────────────────────────────────────────┐
 │ /digest (or automatic every 3 hours)           │
 │ ↓                                               │
+│ Filter: WHERE shown_to_user = False             │
+│ ↓                                               │
 │ Create embeddings for each article              │
 │ ↓                                               │
 │ Filter by similarity (if training data exists)  │
 │ ↓                                               │
-│ ⚖️ NEW: Balance by source (fair quota)         │
+│ ⚖️ Balance by source (fair quota)              │
 │ ↓                                               │
 │ Send 30 balanced candidates to LLM              │
 │ ↓                                               │
 │ LLM ranks all 30 and gives scores              │
 │ ↓                                               │
-│ Keep only articles scoring 7.0+                 │
+│ Keep only articles scoring 6.0+                 │
 │ ↓                                               │
-│ Send top 10 articles to you with buttons        │ └─────────────────────────────────────────────────┘
+│ Send top 8 articles to you with buttons         │
+│ ↓                                               │
+│ Mark as shown: shown_to_user = True             │
+│ ↓                                               │
+│ [ARTICLES NEVER RE-RANKED]                      │
+└─────────────────────────────────────────────────┘
 ```